zegreen-Z/Detective-Bi-Sheng-Campus-Shadows/README.md

 ## 🙏 Acknowledgements

-- Thanks to my friends for their emotional support.
+- Thanks to my friends for just being there.
 - Thanks to the open‑source community for making web development accessible.
 - Special thanks to AI assistants for helping with debugging and narrative structure.